xteeven/currentweb/docs/publications/README.md

   data() {
     return {
       posts: [

 {
+  title: 'Understanding the Influence of Electrical Muscle Stimulation on Motor Learning: Enhancing Motor Learning or Disrupting Natural Progression?',
+  authors: "Steeven Villa, Finn Jacob Eliyah, Yannick Weiss, Robin Welsch, Thomas Kosch",
+  venue: "CHI Conference on Human Factors in Computing Systems (CHI'25)",
+  year: 2025,
+  picture: "/images/Papers/ems_motor_learning_2025.jpg",
+  link: "None",
+  alias: "None",
+  abstract: "Electrical Muscle Stimulation (EMS) induces movement via external currents and has emerged as a promising modality for motor‑skill acquisition.
+In a two‑session study, EMS feedback was compared with electrotactile feedback and a no‑feedback control to examine rapid learning, consolidation, and transfer.
+While electrotactile feedback yielded the steepest learning curve, EMS produced the highest learning plateau, supporting its suitability for motor augmentation and skill transfer.
+Results contribute empirical evidence clarifying EMS effects in motor‑learning models.",
+  bibtex: "",
+  pdf: "/Papers/ems_motor_learning_2025.pdf"
+},

+{
+  title: 'Developing and Validating the Perceived System Curiosity Scale (PSC): Measuring Users’ Perceived Curiosity of Systems',
+  authors: "Jan Leusmann, Steeven Villa, Burak Berberoglu, Chao Wang, Sven Mayer",
+  venue: "CHI Conference on Human Factors in Computing Systems (CHI'25)",
+  year: 2025,
+  picture: "/images/Papers/psc_scale_2025.jpg",
+  link: "None",
+  alias: "None",
+  abstract: "Curiosity is a human‑like trait increasingly embedded in AI and robotic systems, yet no metric exists to assess how users perceive such system curiosity.
+Following a standard scale‑development pipeline, the authors created and validated the 12‑item Perceived System Curiosity (PSC) scale, comprising explorative, investigative, and social sub‑scales.
+Across two crowdsourced studies (N=734), the PSC demonstrated internal reliability and convergent and construct validity, offering researchers a tool to systematically investigate the role of system‑expressed curiosity in interaction.",
+  bibtex: "",
+  pdf: "/Papers/psc_scale_2025.pdf"
+},

+{
+  title: 'The Impact of Asymmetric AI Assistance on Decision‑Making in Social Dilemmas: A Study on Human Augmentation in Economic Games',
+  authors: "Chenxinran Shen, Jurgis Karpus, Thomas Kosch, Daniela Fernandes, Beatriz Mello, Robin Welsch, Steeven Villa",
+  venue: "Augmented Humans International Conference (AHs'25)",
+  year: 2025,
+  picture: "/images/Papers/asymmetric_ai_social_dilemmas_2025.jpg",
+  link: "None",
+  alias: "None",
+  abstract: "Unequal access to AI augmentation may influence cooperation.
+Using the Trust Game and Prisoner’s Dilemma, this study examined how asymmetric AI assistance shapes trust, cooperation, and fairness perceptions between augmented and non‑augmented players.
+Overall cooperation rates were unchanged, but non‑augmented players perceived augmented counterparts as more competitive and less warm, anticipating lower trust.
+These findings underscore the importance of equitable AI access to prevent emergent social divides in AI‑augmented societies.",
+  bibtex: "",
+  pdf: "/Papers/asymmetric_ai_social_dilemmas_2025.pdf"
+},
+{
+  title: 'Exploring Virtual Reality as a Platform for Early‑Stage Design for Human Augmentation Technologies',
+  authors: "Steeven Villa, Robin Neuhaus, Yannick Weiss, Marc Hassenzahl",
+  venue: "International Conference on Mobile and Ubiquitous Multimedia (MUM'24)",
+  year: 2024,
+  picture: "/images/Papers/vr_hat_2024.jpg",
+  link: "None",
+  alias: "None",
+  abstract: "Human‑Augmentation Technologies (HATs) aim to enhance human capabilities and transform our interactions with the environment and with one another, yet prototyping such technologies is complex.
+This study investigates Virtual Reality (VR) as a platform for early‑stage HAT design in an educational setting.
+Over a semester, students created virtual augmentations inside a VR environment; three of these applications are showcased and four students were interviewed.
+Findings underline the need for design guidelines for virtual augmentations, and reveal current VR limitations—simulator sickness and lack of haptic feedback—while highlighting the positive reception of the resulting prototypes.",
+  bibtex: "",
+  pdf: "/Papers/vr_hat_2024.pdf"
+},
+       {
        title: 'Envisioning Futures: How the Modality of AI Recommendations Impacts Conversation Flow in AR-enhanced Dialogue',
        authors: "Steeven Villa, Yannick Weiss, Karin Lu, Moritz Ziarko, Albrecht Schmidt, Jasmin Niess",